7 Warning Signs of Cervical Cancer

 - Exposure to high levels of estrogen.

 One of the disadvantages of cancer is that it is often a silent disease in its early stages; this is one of the reasons why there continue to be many deaths from this disease.
-However, being warned in time by the symptoms that may seem common is key to timely detection and treatment.
+However, being warned in time by the symptoms is key to timely detection and treatment.

-One of the symptoms that can occur in the early stages of cervical cancer is pain and swelling in the legs.
+One of the most common signs of cervical cancer during the early stages is pain and swelling in the legs.
 This happens because the cervix swells and prevents normal blood flow, ultimately causing this painful sensation.

-Vaginal discharge is normal when it is secreted infrequently and without color or odor.
-If vaginal discharge increases, it secretes more often, it smells and has an irregular appearance, it is best to consult a doctor because it can be a clear symptom of cervical cancer.
+Vaginal discharge is normal when secreted infrequently and without color or odor.
+If vaginal discharge increases, smells and has an irregular appearance, it’s best to consult a doctor.

 Pain during sexual intercourse

-Feeling discomfort or pain during sexual intercourse is another key symptom in the detection of cervical cancer.
-In this case, it is best to consult a doctor to determine the reason for your pain during sexual intercourse.
+Feeling discomfort or pain during sexual intercourse is another key symptom to detect cervical cancer.
+In this case, it’s best to consult a doctor to determine the reason for your pain during sexual intercourse.